Rita-Lei/cca-programming-electronics-spring-2017/hw/week3.md

    ![doubles](img/hw3/doubles.png)

 4. Diamond.
-You might need more than one loop, like the example we did together in class.
+You might need more than one loop.

    ![diamond](img/hw3/diamond.png)